Reviewed by Meg Flores

 The smartphone world just got a lot more interesting.
-OnePlus is reportedly preparing to launch what could be the most battery-dense compact flagship we've ever seen, the OnePlus 15T.
+Tipsters claim OnePlus is preparing to launch what could be the most battery-dense compact flagship we've ever seen, reportedly called the OnePlus 15T (or 15s in some markets).
 Early leaks suggest this device might pack an unprecedented 7,000mAh battery into a form factor that won't break your pocket or your wrist.
-Smart Pikachu claims the smartphone will bring a 7,000mAh battery, achieved through advanced silicon-carbon battery technology that OnePlus will leverage to make this possible.
-The device is expected to launch as the OnePlus 15s in India and global markets, a notable leap in battery engineering.

 Now here's the thing, while most manufacturers are content with 100 to 200mAh bumps each generation, OnePlus looks ready to take a swing that could change how we think about smartphone endurance.
 If these rumors pan out, they might just redefine what "all-day battery life" actually means.